-- A labour broker not in possession of an exemption certificate will be subject to PAYE at the rates applicable to individual taxpayers. - A personal service provider will be subject to PAYE at the rate of 33% (2008: 34%) in the case of a company and 40% in the case of a trust. - Where the entity qualifies because of the 80% rule no PAYE will be required to be deducted where the entity provides an affidavit confirming that it is not a personal service provider. - The entity may apply to SARS for a tax directive for a lower rate of tax. - Deductions available to deemed employees will be limited to remuneration for services rendered, contributions to pension, provident and benefit funds, legal expenses, bad debts, rent, finance charges, insurance, repairs and maintenance and fuel, incurred wholly and exclusively for trade and any amount which was included in taxable income and is now refunded.
+- A labour broker not in possession of an exemption certificate will be subject to PAYE at the rates applicable to individual taxpayers. - A personal service provider will be subject to PAYE at the rate of 33% (2008: 34%) in the case of a company and 40% in the case of a trust. - No PAYE will be required to be deducted where the entity provides an affidavit confirming that it does not receive more than 80% of its income from one source. - The deemed employee may apply to SARS for a tax directive for a lower rate of tax. - Deductions available to deemed employees will be limited to remuneration for services rendered, contributions to pension, provident and benefit funds, legal expenses, bad debts, expenses in respect of premises, finance charges, insurance, repairs, fuel and maintenance in respect of assets used wholly and exclusively for trade and any amount previously included in taxable income and subsequently refunded by the recipient.